-The Logs list shows all past activities and events of your PRTG monitoring setup.
-This is useful to research past user activities, system events, and, for example, to check whether messages were sent.
-In a typical setup, a huge amount of data is produced here.
+Logs show all past activities and events of your PRTG monitoring setup.
+This is useful for researching past user activities, system events, and, for example, to check whether messages were sent.
+In a typical setup, a huge amount of log data is produced.
 Because the activity of every single object is recorded, you can use this information to check if your setup works exactly as desired.

 There are two options to call the logs list: Either you click the Log tab while you view an object's details on the Devices menu tab, or you choose the Logs entry from the menu tabs bar.

 Click the Logs entry in the menu tabs bar to show a list of all log entries of a PRTG core server.

 You can either view the entries of one or all servers.
 If you have configured more than one PRTG core server and you want to view entries from all servers in your PRTG Servers setup, simply select All PRTG Servers from the server selection in the upper right corner.